Driftwood Spars, St Agnes: my local review and guide

 Who I think it suits best

-I would send beer drinkers here first.
-I would also send walkers, couples wanting a meal in the right setting, and people who want a St Agnes stop with more substance than a beach cafe or a generic village pub.
-The fact that it sits by the cove and on the coastal footpath makes it especially good for a day that joins up properly: walk, beach, pint, food, maybe stay.
+- visitors who want a proper pub rather than just a beach café The fact that it sits by the cove and on the coastal footpath makes it especially good for a day that joins up properly: walk, beach, pint, food, maybe stay.

 It also suits families better than the phrase “coastal pub” sometimes suggests, mostly because the whole place is not built around one formal dining setup.
 The Crib Shack and outdoor side give it a more relaxed version that is easier to use casually with children.